YoFirmy/YoFirmy/README.md

 </div>

 ## Background
 I started coding in November 2020.
-I had alway been a fan of learning new skills (see the [Hobbies](#hobbies) section) so coding was just another skill to add to my repertoire.
-After a few months I had already learnt to build basic web applications and realised this was something that I wanted to do fulltime.
+I have always been a fan of learning new skills (see the [Hobbies](#hobbies) section) so coding was just another skill to add to my repertoire.
+After a few months I had already learnt to build basic web applications and realised this was something that I wanted to do full time.
 I applied to study with Makers Academy where I not only developed my coding knowledge but also learnt to use good coding practices (see the [Education](#education) section).
 I have also taken on the role of mentoring two current Makers students so I can share what I've learnt and continue to practice what knowledge I gained while there.

 Before Makers I was a toy specialist, working in renowned toy stores in London.
 I gained a lot of customer service and management skills which I know will continue to serve me in the future.

 ## Skills
-**Languages/tools:** I mainly default to Ruby and the Ruby on Rails framework, but I also feel comfortable writting in plain HTML and love experimenting with CSS to get interesting designs and visuals.
+**Languages/tools:** I mainly default to Ruby and the Ruby on Rails framework, but I also feel comfortable writing in plain HTML and love experimenting with CSS to get interesting designs and visuals.
 I have used a fair amount of JavaScript as well and would like to continue developing my skills with it.

 **Leadership:** My last two previous jobs were in management.
 I feel I did well in those roles because I learnt how to balance the importance of leading by example and also knowing when to delegate.